 Over the past decade, BabyGearLab has tested various baby-related gear and created thorough reviews for our readers.
-Leading this review is Molly Bradac, Senior Review Editor, and nanny with over 14 years of experience.
-Drawing from her experience, including countless days of packing lunches for kids of various ages, Molly can provide recommendations for your family and needs.
-We purchased each product in our review, sent them through rigorous, side-by-side testing before rating and ranking the competition.
+Leading this review is Molly Bradac, Senior Review Editor and nanny with over 15 years of experience.
+Drawing from her experience, including countless days of packing lunches and snacks for outdoor adventures, Molly can provide recommendations for your family and needs.

 Analysis and Test Results